-- 1. Furnace blower must operate when ventilation from ERV is required.
+- Furnace blower must operate when ventilation from ERV is required.
 The furnace should be set to run continuously or interlocked with ERV.
-See furnace electrical connection on page 17. - Due to the differences in pressure between the ERV and the equipment it is being connected to, the ERV's airflow must be balanced on site, using the procedure found section "AIRFLOW BALANCING".

-In the case of a multi-zone system, please contact Fantech customer service prior to installing any installation type requiring the use of the furnace interlock"
+See furnace electrical connection on page 15. - 2.
+A minimum separation of 1m (39") is recommended between the two direct connections. - 3.
+In order to prevent exhausting any fresh air, the ERV's exhaust air connection should be upstream of the ERV's supply air connection when ducting to the furnace's cold air return. - 4.
+Due to the difference in pressure between the ERV and the equipment it is being connected to the ERV's airflow must be balanced on site, using the procedure found in the section "AIRFLOW BALANCING" - In the case of a multi-zone system, please contact Fantech customer service prior to installing any installation type requiring the use of the furnace interlock"